 Children: none

-Content: Element containing the overall decline caused by a threat (severity).
+Content: Element containing the overall decline caused by a threat (severity) as described in the IUCN threats classification scheme.
 Possible values are: “Causing or likely to cause very rapid declines (>30% over 10 years)”, “Causing or likely to cause rapid declines (20–30% over 10 years)”, “Causing or likely to cause relatively slow but significant declines (<20% over 10 years)”, “Causing or likely to cause fluctuations”, “Causing or likely to cause negligible declines”, “No declines” and “Unknown”.

 Attribute: id, version, selected, assigned-by